 Until recently, all patients with CLL received the same standard first-line treatment.
 Due to scientific progress, it is found that some patients who have these abnormalities have better outcomes with targeted therapy (immunotherapy) rather than chemoimmunotherapy treatments.

 Fluorescence in situ hybridisation (FISH) is a genetic test to look for common chromosomal abnormalities that predict the likelihood that various CLL treatments will be effective and durable.
 For this test, the cells collected are grown in the lab, then their chromosomes are looked at under a microscope.
 Because it takes time for the cells to divide, this test usually takes a few weeks to complete.

-IgVH mutation status is an important test to have, and this mutation status almost never changes over time, so usually not recommended to repeat over time.
-It is important because we know that patients with a ‘mutated’ IgVH immunoglobulin do much better with chemotherapy-based treatments than patients who are ‘unmutated’.
+IgHV mutation status is an important test to have, and this mutation status almost never changes over time, so usually not recommended to repeat over time.
+It is important because we know that patients with a ‘mutated’ IgHV immunoglobulin do much better with chemotherapy-based treatments than patients who are ‘unmutated’.

 TP53 gene is another genetic test and is used as a predictive factor, to see whether there is a mutation.
 If a mutation is discovered this predicts a worse outcome and chemoimmunotherapy is not effective.

 Patients who have been identified to have any of these damaged chromosomes, can help the medical team plan for the best treatment for the patient.
 These tests also give some information about how the CLL may behave in the long term, although it needs to be looked at along with other factors, such as the stage of CLL.
 A FISH test should be done prior to each treatment for all patients, as the chromosomal abnormalities can occur at a later date.

 - Test FISH and TP53 Mutation: before every treatment

 - Test IgHV mutation status: before the first treatment